Power station: History

 In early 1871 Belgian inventor Zénobe Gramme invented a generator powerful enough to produce power on a commercial scale for industry.

 In 1878, a hydroelectric power station was designed and built by William, Lord Armstrong at Cragside, England.
 It used water from lakes on his estate to power Siemens dynamos.
-The electricity supplied power to lights, heating, produced hot water, ran an elevator as well as labor-saving devices and farm buildings.
+The electricity supplied power to lights and heating, produced hot water, ran an elevator as well as labor-saving devices and farm buildings.

 In January 1882 the world's first public coal-fired power station, the Edison Electric Light Station, was built in London, a project of Thomas Edison organized by Edward Johnson.
 A Babcock & Wilcox boiler powered a 125 hp steam engine that drove a 27 long ton generator.
 This supplied electricity to premises in the area that could be reached through the culverts of the viaduct without digging up the road, which was the monopoly of the gas companies.
 The customers included the City Temple and the Old Bailey.
 Another important customer was the Telegraph Office of the General Post Office, but this could not be reached through the culverts.
 Johnson arranged for the supply cable to be run overhead, via Holborn Tavern and Newgate.